Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 Residence Inn by Marriott: Welcome to the brand new Residence Inn by Marriott Syracuse Downtown® in Armory Square.
 Whether you're with us for a few days, a few weeks, or a few months, your daily routine matters.
 Our downtown Syracuse hotel, minutes from the Syracuse International Airport, offers the conveniences you need.
 Like our spacious studio, 1 & 2-bedroom suites with separate living & sleeping areas.
 A fully equipped kitchen is ready for your favorite cuisine.
 Complimentary grocery delivery service awaits to fill your refrigerator and satisfy cravings.
 Enjoy our restaurant & bar with free hot breakfast and evening social hours.
 Connections are unlimited with free Internet access throughout our Armory Square hotel.
 An onsite fitness center will allow you to strengthen your body and soul.
 We invite you to relax and unwind in our indoor heated pool.
 Walk to fabulous restaurants and shops steps from our hotel.
 The Residence Inn Syracuse Downtown is connected to the new Courtyard by Marriott Syracuse Downtown hotel.

-Econolodge (2 star quality) on James Street is usually the cheapest choice: Obviously, the benefit is you can get a room (they are clean) usually for around $80-100 with a breakfast and TV/Fridge/Microwave.
-Lately, the hotel has been jacking up the rates for some games.
-IMHO, it isn't worth paying $120+ for some of the games.
+Econolodge (2 star quality) on James Street is the cheapest choice downtown.
+It is undergoing an extensive remodel in 2015.
 It is about a mile walk to the Dome and about a half mile to Armory Square.
 They do provide courtesy shuttle to the airport and other locales.
 The downside is the distance to the Dome and it is near St Joseph’s Hospital.
 You'll hear the ambulances.
 Be advised there are some street people in the neighborhood but the area is as safe as you can expect for an urban downtown environment.
 The Parking Lot is secure and well lit and the manager lives on site.
 This is a great place to go with a bunch of guys--probably not the family.
 I have stayed here several times in the past and have never had a problem.

 One other option for those on a very limited budget is the Hi-Downing Hostel about 1 1/4 mile from campus.